 Some lessons are very straightforward and require no additional explanation.
 However, for many lessons, there are additional notes with essential details in the Instructor’s Guide.
 For example, for week 19, students are to complete an experiment to power a light bulb using a lemon.
 While experiment instructions are in the book Energy: Why We Need Power and How We Get It, the additional notes explain that the experiment is generally not successful with only one lemon as described in the book.
 So Sonlight has rewritten the experiment in the Instructor’s Guide, explaining how to do it using three lemons.

 Activity sheets include comprehension questions based on material in the books plus pages for recording and analyzing lab activities.
 Students work through the steps of the scientific method as they complete lab activities.
 The activity sheets have questions, charts, and other features to guide them through the steps of the scientific method.
 Student activity sheets in the Instructor’s Guide are preceded by answer key pages that have reduced images of student activity sheets with overprinted answers.

 Internet links in many lessons will be used by students to complete activities or research.
 For example, in weeks 35 and 36 students will create a weather journal that will include forecasts, current conditions, and recorded conditions for different times of the day.
 They will be recording wind speed, humidity level, temperature, and average temperatures.
 They are to search the internet for much of this information and may use suggested URLs for sites such as The Weather Channel—weather.com.
 Students will note the URLs of sites where they find information, and they will include both text and images in their journal.

-This should be a high-interest course for junior high students because of both the hands-on approach and the practical applications of science within their own environment.
+This should be a high-interest course because of both the hands-on approach and the practical applications of science within the student's own environment.